MichelPezzat/PP_loss_functions/README.md

 #### Data

-The example data is taken from the [MDB Drums dataset](https://www.github.com/CarlSouthall/MDBDrums) [3] which is published under a  [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 InternatiThe example data is taken from the MDB Drums dataset which is published under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.onal License](https://creativecommons.org/licenses/by-sa/4.0/).
+The example data is taken from the [MDB Drums dataset](https://www.github.com/CarlSouthall/MDBDrums) [3] which is published under a  [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License](https://creativecommons.org/licenses/by-sa/4.0/).

 The full license information can be found on the [license](https://github.com/CarlSouthall/PP_loss_functions/blob/master/LICENSE) page.